vjosset/ktdash/docs/api.md

 - `description` - HTML-formatted paragraph describing this FireTeam
 - `killteammax` - (unused)
 - `operatives` - Array of `Operative` objects belonging to this FireTeam
-- `fireteamcomp` - HTML-formatted paragraph describing this FireTeam's composition
+- `fireteamcomp` - HTML-formatted paragraph describing this FireTeam's composition.
+Note that if a KillTeam only has one FireTeam, this content will be empty and can be ignored.

-## Operative
+# Operative

-`/api/operative.php`
-Access: Anonymous

 An Operative represents a unique operative belonging to a FireTeam.

+## Endpoint

+[No endpoint]

-Fields
+## Fields

 - `factionid` - ID of the faction this FireTeam belongs to
 - `killteamid` - ID of the KillTeam this FireTeam belongs to
 - `fireteamid` - ID of the FireTeam this FireTeam belongs to